Dr. Dryer is no longer accepting or advising graduate students at Princeton

 Frederick L. Dryer received a Bachelor of Aeronautical Engineering degree from Rensselaer Polytechnic Institute in 1966 and a Ph.D. degree in Aerospace and Mechanical Sciences from Princeton University in 1972.
 Dr. Dryer served on the Professional Research Staff in the Mechanical and Aerospace Engineering department from 1971-1981.
 He joined the tenured faculty in 1981 and was promoted to full professor in 1983.
 He served as the Undergraduate Departmental Representative from 1984-1987, and as Associate Dean of Academic Affairs for the School of Engineering and Applied Sciences from 1987-1990.
-Dr. Dryer became an Emeritus faculty in 2013, and is a Senior Scholar member of the Professional Research Staff.
-In 2016, Prof. Dryer also joined the research faculty of the University of South Carolina in Mechanical Engineering in 2016 as an Educational Research Fondation Distinguished Research Professor.
+Dr. Dryer became an Emeritus faculty in 2013, and was a Senior Scholar member of the Professional Research Staff through 2019.
+Prof. Dryer joined the University of South Carolina in Mechanical Engineering in 2016 as an Educational Research Foundation Distinguished Research Professor.

 Dr. Dryer is a former associate editor and editorial board member of Combustion Science and Technology, co-editor for the Proceedings of the 26th and 27th International Symposiums on Combustion, and a former editorial board member of the International Journal of Chemical Kinetics and of Progress in Energy and Combustion Science.
-He is currently a member of the Combustion Institute (2012 Egerton Gold Medal Awardee; 2014 Invited Plenary Speaker), the American Society of Mechanical Engineers (Fellow), the Society of Automotive Engineers (Fellow), the American Institute of Aeronautics and Astronautics (Associate Fellow; 2014 Propulsion and Combustion Medal), the American Chemical Society, and the National Fire Protection Association.
+He is currently a Fellow of the International Combustion Institute (2012 Egerton Gold Medal Awardee; 2014 Invited Plenary Speaker), a Fellow of the American Society of Mechanical Engineers, a Fellow of the Society of Automotive Engineers, an Associate Fellow of the American Institute of Aeronautics and Astronautics (2014 Propulsion and Combustion Medal), and a member of the American Chemical Society and the National Fire Protection Association.
 Dr. Dryer was elected to the National Academy of Engineering (Aerospace and Mechanical Sections) in 2021.